RonnyFuentes/Anagram/README.md

 * You will write your own Dockerfile (see examples provided in prior projects).
 Dockerfile should be placed inside vocab folder.

 * You will submit your credentials.ini in canvas.
 It should have information on how we should get your git repo (which should contain your Dockerfile).

+## Grading Rubric

+* If your code works as expected: 100 points.
+This includes:
+	* AJAX in the frontend (vocab.html)
+	* Logic in the backend (flask_vocab.py)
+	* Frontend to backend interaction (with correct requests/responses) between vocab.html and flask_vocab.py

+* If the JQuery logic is not working, 30 points will be docked off.

+* If the html file (replacing the original form interaction, i.e., replacing the button with JQuery code) is wrong or is missing in the appropriate location, 30 points will be docked off.

+* If none of the functionalities work, 40 points will be given assuming
+    * the credentials.ini is submitted with the correct URL of your repo,
+    * the Dockerfile builds without any errors, and

+* If the Dockerfile doesn't build or is missing, 20 points will be docked off.

+* If credentials.ini is missing, 0 will be assigned.